 Class action lawsuits can be some of the most complicated lawsuits due to the many plaintiffs being involved.
 When you work with Lipsky Lowe LLP, you can rest assured that we have the financial resources and legal experience to take on complicated class action employment lawsuits in New York and federal courts.
 Our law firm will take on the risk of going to court, and you won’t have to pay us until we successfully obtain damages on your behalf.
 We do not get paid unless we are successful in representing you.

-Employment Discrimination Class Action Lawsuit
+Employment Discrimination Class Action Lawsuit in NYC

 Many class-action lawsuits in the area of employment law deal with unlawful discrimination.
 Federal and New York laws prohibit employers from discriminating based on the employee’s membership in a protected class, such as skin color, national origin, religion, gender, pregnancy, disability, age, or genetic information.
 All of the following laws protect employees from unlawful discrimination:

 - Title VII of the Civil Rights Act of 1964